Service Account Setup Guide¶

 4. Create Token Secret¶

 This creates a secret containing the service account token for authentication.
+Skip this step when Home Assistant runs inside the cluster.

 5. Extract the Token¶